alexKleider/phInfo/README.md

 ### Server Software Installation

-Log on again, `cd` into the project directory (`phInfo`) and then have a look through the initial comments in `create_server.sh`.
+Log on again, `cd` into the project directory (`phInfo`) and then have a look through the initial comments in `create-server.sh`.
 Once you've finished editing to suit your own use case, go ahead and run the script::

         cd phInfo
-        sudo ./create_server.sh
+        sudo ./create-server.sh

+Wait for a few minutes for the `Pi` to reboot and then test by connecting your wifi to the `Pi` and pointing your browser to `http://10.10.10.10`.
+You should see the content of our test page.
+Pointing your browser to `rachel.lan` should yield the same result.

 ### Static Content

-To add your own static content simply copy the appropriate `index.html` file together with any other supporting files to the `/var/www/static/` directory.
+To add your own static content simply copy the appropriate `index.html` file together with any other supporting files to the `/var/www/static/` directory, thus replacing the test page.

-If your content is available on an ext4 formatted USB device with LABEL=Static, (and you haven't modified the `create_server.sh` code,) the following will serve as a template for the copy command:
+If your content is available on an ext4 formatted USB device with LABEL=Static, (and you haven't modified the `create-server.sh` code,) the following will serve as a template for the copy command:

         rsync -av /mnt/Static/<dir-containing-content>/ /var/www/static/